|

 In the work environment sometimes staff members make their problems your problem which equates to putting the monkey on your back.
 This slows the organization down and creates an environment of dependence which can paralyze.
 Creating a culture where everyone turns THEIR problem into solutions will avoid "catching rig".
 Your job as a leader is to help staff members think through various alternatives and solutions so that they learn to be independent thinkers.
 But... understand if they need advice that the door is always open.
 By doing this you will add value to their jobs and create an environment of trust.

-Concept #5: The 7Ps
+Concept 5: The 7Ps

 This concept will result in the growth of earned revenues and product innovation.
 It is too vibrant to discuss in full detail here however the concept involves the following elements:

-- Strategic "construction" of the Four 7Ps to be a direct match with the precisely defined Target Market.
+- A precise and detailed description of the Target Market for your products or programs. - Strategic "construction" of the Four 7Ps to be a direct match with the precisely defined Target Market.
 The 7Ps are variables that you can directly control and design to insure that what you are offering is a direct match with your Target Market.
 It has an important second benefit - the 7Ps are also used to counteract external elements that you cannot control but can counteract.
 Examples of external elements include: competitors, unemployment, inflation, recession, weather, crime, etc. Here are the 7Ps which you have full control of: 1) Purpose, 2) People, 3) Process, 4) Product/Service, 5) Place, 6) Price, and 7) Promotion.
+There is much more to this concept, including a way to design/construct each of the 7Ps.
+The key is to make this part of your staff culture.
+Once everyone understands and can apply this concept, both product/program development and earned revenues will soar. |

-Concept #6: Finding the next right answer
+Concept 6: Finding the next right answer

 Simply put, this concept involves not stopping at the first right answer when faced with decisions and questions about direction, problem solving or new product development.
 Using this concept will challenge your staff to think out-of-the-box and not settle on a decision that is mediocre or "the usual".
 It is a great way to involve other staff members who are not usually part of the decision-making process and will eliminate group-think.
 As a result of using this concept you will continue to generate a series of "next right answers" until all of the alternatives are exhausted.
 This insures that the absolute right answer will be the outcome.

-Concept #7: Messaging that will grow revenues
+Concept 7: Messaging that will grow revenues

 The best way to describe this concept is to say that if fully implemented, your product or service will no longer be considered as a commodity in the mind of consumers.
 It involves expanding the potential consumer base because you have educated them on the important, life-changing benefit of your product/service and why they need what you are selling.
 This includes providing research that becomes personally motivating for a decision to purchase (it also is used in the Four Ps concept).

 More prospects will be generated because it will result in an expanded marketplace beyond the "ready to buy right now" group.
 Two types of consumers, those who "were not thinking about it" and those "who don't think they need it", will now be open to considering what you have to offer.
 This concept is also a good fit for fund-raising efforts.
-As with the majority of these concepts there is very deliberate and defined work that needs to be done to create the concept for implementation.
+As with the majority of these concepts there is very deliberate and defined work that needs to be done to create the concept for implementation. |

 All of these leadership concepts will work.
 But without the fundamental concept of trust at the top of the organization (the CEO and the senior leadership team) success will be short-lived.